 - Once through the gates turn immediately right.

-- Community Health is the first building immediately on the right, it is a small brick building.
+- The After Hours GP building is the first building immediately on the right, it is a small brick building.

 - It is easy to find.